raspberrypi-guide/raspberrypi-guide.github.io/docs/raspberry-pi-paper.md

 ---

 # The Paper
-This website accompanies the academic paper *Broad-scale Applications of the Raspberry Pi: A Review and Guide for Biologists* (Jolles, 2021), currently available as preprint!
+This website accompanies the academic paper *Broad-scale Applications of the Raspberry Pi: A Review and Guide for Biologists* (Jolles, 2021), currently available as preprint.
 {: .fs-6 .fw-300 }

 [![Raspberry Pi Review paper](/assets/images/raspberry-pi-paper-half.jpg?style=centerimgmed)](/assets/images/raspberry-pi-paper.jpg)